LeastAuthority/leastauthority.com/blog_source/content/cryptocat_security_audit.rst

 ----------------------

 We found several security issues in the version of CryptoCat that we examined (CryptoCat v2.1.15).
-For each one we reported it to the CryptoCat developers, and they have either deployed a fix in a newer release of CryptoCat or else disabled the feature that has the vulnerability.
+For each one, we reported it to the CryptoCat developers, and they have either deployed a fix in a newer release of CryptoCat or else disabled the feature that has the vulnerability.